bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 ### Start selecting new question quiz master

-## React Components - Bart-Jan
+## React Components
-Here you can find a list of planned components, we plan to split jsx and logical code staying true to the MVVM pattern, communication with the server will not be split and live in the controller of the specific page.
+Here you can find a list of planned components, we plan to split jsx and logical code staying true to the MVVM pattern, communication with the server will not be split and lives in the controller of the specific page.

 ### Quiz Master